-Supporting the booming Engineering, Design and Manufacturing sector in Glasgow is an infrastructure of facilities, business zones and financial support as well as partnerships that foster the growth and creativity of the sector.
+Supporting the booming Engineering, Design and Manufacturing sector in Glasgow is an infrastructure of facilities, business zones and financial support as well as partnerships that fosters the growth and creativity of the sector.

 inovo-TIC has provided a focal point for innovation and technology within Glasgow and has emerged as a global research and development hub.
 Together with the nearby Tontine, this hub will anchor Scotland’s first innovation district.

-The University of Strathclyde’s £90 million Technology and Innovation Centre opened in 2014 and has become a focal point for Glasgow’s innovation economy, with a focus on:
+The University of Strathclyde’s £90 million Technology and Innovation Centre opened in 2014 and has become the centrepiece for Glasgow’s innovation economy, which showcases: